jaredh123/galactic-age-calculator/README.md

 ## Description

-A calculator that receives an inputted birth date and returns current age, life expectancy and remaining years/years past expectancy on Mercury, Venus, Earth, Mars, and Jupiter, Saturn, Uranus, Neptune, and Pluto.
+A calculator that receives an inputted birth date and returns current age, life expectancy and remaining years/years past expectancy on the Sun, Mercury, Venus, Earth, Mars, and Jupiter, Saturn, Uranus, Neptune, and Pluto.

 ## Known Bugs